 How is the UK tackling climate change?

 The landmark piece of UK legislation is the 2008 Climate Change Act.
-It commits governments to cut national greenhouse gas emissions by at least 80% by 2050 (from 1990 levels), and agree interim five-year ‘carbon budgets’ that take the country progressively towards that 80% target at the lowest possible cost.
+It commits the government to cut national greenhouse gas emissions by at least 100% of 1990 levels (net zero) by 2050 and agree interim five-year ‘carbon budgets’ that take the country progressively towards that 100% target at the lowest possible cost.

 Policy measures largely focus on energy, and especially electricity.
-Energy is the biggest source of UK emissions, and cost-effective low-carbon technologies exist in both energy supply and demand.
+Energy is one of the largest sources of UK emissions, and cost-effective low-carbon technologies exist in both energy supply and demand.
 Like most countries, UK energy policy-making is focused on cutting emissions while ensuring affordability and security of supply.

 The Climate Change Act

-The Committee and the government set the budgets more than a decade ahead, to prepare the required policies and investment.
+The Committee on Climate Change, which was established by the Act, proposes the carbon budgets to government.
+They are set more than a decade ahead, to prepare the required policies and investment.
 Together, the budgets map out the most economically beneficial route to the 2050 target.

 The Committee reports annually to Parliament on the government's progress.